Surface Processing and Discharge-Conditioning of High Voltage Electrodes for the Ra EDM Experiment: Electrode Discharge-Conditioning

 \subsection{Data acquisition and filtering settings}

-A complete description of acquisition and filtering settings used for each tested pair of electrodes is given in Table \ref{daq-filter}.
+A complete description of acquisition and filtering settings used for each tested pair of electrodes is given in Table~\ref{daq-filter}.
 We record the power supply current, power supply voltage, vacuum pressure, leakage current, and rough pump foreline pressure with a 16-bit, 250 kS/s data acquisition device (NI DAQ USB-6218) connected to an office model desktop PC.
-The analog signals are digitally filtered to remove 60 Hz outlet noise and mechanical vibrations from the vacuum pumps.
+The analog signals are digitally filtered to remove 60~Hz outlet noise and mechanical vibrations from the vacuum pumps.
 We initially sampled data at 16~kHz but later increased the sample rate to 30~kHz after upgrading the RAM and hard disk of the DAQ PC.
 The mean and standard deviation for each recorded data point is calculated from 8192 samples.
 We removed the outlet noise filters after conditioning several pairs of electrodes because they introduced artificial shapes in the signal waveform.
 Comparing the leakage current data of electrode pairs with different filtering settings, we found that the digital filters did not significantly affect the distribution of the dataset discussed in Section~\ref{subsection-identify-discharges}.
+We are sensitive to absolute currents as small as \mbox{$\sigma \approx 25$\ pA} with the acquisition settings described in Table~\ref{daq-filter}.